Forecast issued at 4:45 am EST on Thursday 27 October 2016.

-- 1 to 1.5 metres, decreasing to 1 metre during the afternoon.
+- 1 to 1.5 metres, decreasing to 1 metre during the morning.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.